How to avoid inheritance tax

 What is the current inheritance tax threshold?

-The inheritance tax threshold for 2019/20 is £325,000 – this is also known as the nil rate band.
-If your estate is worth more than £325,000, you may have to pay 40% on everything over the nil rate band.
+The inheritance tax threshold for individuals in 2023/24 is £325,000 – this is also known as the nil rate band.
+This is expected to be frozen until 5 April 2028.

 Article reviewed